ktatar/MASOM/README.md

 **Debugging:** The patch goes through all .wav files one by one.
 Sometimes, you may end up with a problematic audio file and the algorithm may get stuck.
 In my experience, sometimes MuBu cannot load a file with foreign letters in the name.
 Also, the format of the audio files may cause an issue.
 In those cases where there is an issue with a file, the patch would get stuck.
 Check the filename under the overall progress bar to have an idea of which file causes the issue.
 You can fix or remove the problematic file, and continue the segmentation from where it was by pressing the continue button.
 Changing the index number also starts the training from the file with the index number in the coll list.
 You can change the index number as you like, and press continue to start the segmentation from any file you like.

+## 3- Feature Extraction - Samples

+Similar to the step 2, and this section goes through the audio sample files in your samples folder to tag them with audio features.
+Different than step 2, this step does not apply segmentation to the audio files in the samples folder.

-## 3- Concatenate the data
+## 4- Concatenate the data

 This step first creates a folder called "data" in your dataset_folder.
-Then, this step concatenates all data files in your audio folder into one text file with the name data-concatenated.txt.
+Then, this step concatenates all data files in your audio and samples folder into one text file with the name data-concatenated.txt.
+This text file becomes MASOM's sound memory.

 - Press the start button.

 To confirm if this step was successful, check if data-concatenated.txt exists in the dataset_folder\data.

-## 4- Self-Organizing Map Training
+## 5- Self-Organizing Map Training

 MASOM uses a Self-Organizing Map to cluster similar sounds together.
 It takes around 30 minutes to train an SOM on 10000 audio segments.
-This step is the most computationally expensive part of the training; hence, expect this step to take some time.
+This step is the most computationally expensive part of the training; hence, this step may take some time.

 - (A) We first initiate the parameters of SOM.
 - (B) You don't neccessarily need to do anything in this section since all parameters in this section are set to a default number with the initiate button in step (A).
 You can change the SOM and training parameters if you would like: